 Georgia 4-H’s mission is to assist youth in acquiring knowledge, developing life skills and forming attitudes that will enable them to become self-directing, productive and contributing members of society.
 This is accomplished through hands-on learning experiences focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation and citizenship.
-The Hancock County 4-H Club has made a tremendous impact on the lives of young people through local programming delivered in the school system.
-All students, not just 4-H’ers, from ninth through 12th grade were invited to one-hour 4-H sessions.
-Each session focused on a part of the Step by Step: College Awareness and Planning program developed by the National Association for College Admission Counseling.
-To complement the program, Extension staff came up with a set of worksheets for each student to complete.
-Each session at Hancock Central High School was attended by an average of 30 to 40 students.
+4-H has made a tremendous impact on the lives of young people through local programming delivered in the school system.
+Hancock County 4-H Club provides an in-school curriculum for grades five through 12, after-school activities and project-specific clubs, as well as district and state competitions.

 Family and Consumer Sciences